 8. Google Trends

-We mentioned this last week in our market research post.
+We mentioned this in our marketing research video.

 Google Trends may be my favorite way to conduct market research.
 The basic idea is simple: Google keeps count of what people search, as well as when they search and where they search from.
 In practice, this means that you can plug in all kinds of words to see if people are interested enough to Google them.